dgorodnichenko/lalashop-frontend/README.md

 # Lalashop

-This example of internet shop was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+This example of the internet shop was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
 The web is deployed to Heroku.
 To see the full web go to https://lalashopper.herokuapp.com/products.

 ## How it works